leilaicruz/Experimental-journal-jupyterBOOK/mini_book/_build/html/_sources/journal/2019-05/2019-05-20_Exp_URA_TRANSFORMATION.md

-# Title: URA transformation in ADE2 locus 🤔
+# Title: URA transformation in ADE2 locus

 ## Date
 20052019
+## Objective
+To remove the ade2 gene from yll3a and insert the URA+ promoter in its locus.
-## Method
+# Method
 [Yeast transformation protocol](C:/Users/linigodelacruz/Documents/PhD_2018/Documentation/SATAY/Yeast_transformation/Protocol_Yeast_Transformation.pdf)

+### Insert:
+ * PCR product of an Overlap Extension PCR that glue together, the homology arms around the ADE2 gene and the URA gene + native URA promotor.
+The fragment has a total length of 1984bp.
+The URA gene + promotor has a length of 1019 bp.

 ### Homology arms:
 * left homology arm: 215 bp